chardi90/population-plot/README.md

 ## Development Ideas

-1. Bar graph for each Continent for each year to visualise growth in a different way.
+1. Bar graph for each continent for each year to visualise growth in a different way.
 2. Deploy these using Streamlit for better UX.

 ## Contributing